Top 12 Difference between Private and Public Administration & Similarities

 Public administration is ridden by specific regulations and political direction.
 The core task of public administration is to apply public policies.

-On the opposite side, private administration totally detached from politics.
+On the opposite side, private administration is totally detached from politics.
 There is no political stimulus in the action of private administration.
 Its functions are focused on market forces.

 8. Approach